by John Ellis

 Those are just a few of the breathing exercises that will help you learn how to breath diaphragmatically.
 Breathing this way allows your whole body to be involved in the production of the sound, helping to create a rich, vibrant, and warm tone.
 That, of course, also requires articulation.

 Mastering tongue twisters requires forming the words with your mouth and articulating each sound, both vowels and consonants.
 By “mastering tongue twisters,” I don’t mean quickly garbling the words out with just enough annunciation to be understood by those listening.
 I mean making sure that every vowel and every consonant is identifiable to the listener while you quickly recite the tongue twister five times.
-There are many websites and books that provide a myriad of tongue twisters, but one that I frequently use in vocal warm-ups (more that in a bit) is short, simple, yet effective – “Red Leather, Yellow Leather.”
+There are many websites and books that provide a myriad of tongue twisters, but one that I frequently use in vocal warm-ups (more on that in a bit) is short, simple, yet effective – “Red Leather, Yellow Leather.”

 Like breathing exercises, there are many vocal exercises that can be utilized.
 Working with a teacher or coach is preferable, but the motivated individual can begin to learn how to breath correctly and annunciate in order to provide a rich sound that can be heard in the back of the room, regardless of the size of the room.
 One almost “well, duh” exercise is putting diaphragmatic breathing together with articulating.
 Standing and reading long passages is a great way to do this.
 One such passage that is beneficial is Percy Bysshe Shelley’s “Ode to the West Wind.”
 The great voice and diction teacher Cicely Berry explains, “[‘The Ode to the West Wind’] is marvelous because it has tremendous breadth of sound and really long phrases.
 It should not be hurried as you will hear that its weight lies in the quantity of sound in each word … This poem is excellent for stretching the breathing and for finding a gradual mounting drive and strength without losing particularness and keeping quite free.” (the text of the poem can be found by clicking here)

-As my anecdote above about Stanislavski’s time spent working on his instrument (his voice/body) from reveals, the ability to project and articulate requires continuous work/exercise.
+As my anecdote above about Stanislavski’s time spent working on his instrument (his voice/body) reveals, the ability to project and articulate requires continuous work/exercise.
 Some of the exercises are as generic as the stretches that your middle school P.E. teacher made you do before class.
 Muscle relaxation is important to the task of projecting and articulating, and stretching aids in relaxation.
 Other exercises are more specific and focus on the articulators.

 Embrace Your Nervousness